Soumitra2003/Retail-Sales-Analysis-PowerBI/README.md

 This project features a comprehensive analysis of a superstore's sales data.
 The goal was to build an end-to-end data analysis solution, from raw data processing to an interactive Power BI dashboard, to uncover actionable insights and inform business strategy.

 ## Dashboard Preview
-*(You can replace this text with the screenshot you have)*

 ![Dashboard Screenshot](dashboard_preview.png)
-*Note: A placeholder image `dashboard_preview.png` is referenced.
-Please add your screenshot with this name to the root project folder.*

 ---